Fiserv/tenants-doc/faq.md

   * You can read about that here: [github.com/fiserv/tenants-doc](https://fiserv.gitbook.io/tenant-docs/)

 ### Do you have insight to the corporate vision for whether https://docs.firstdata.com/ and https://developer.fiserv.com will live on in parallel or eventually converge?
-  * Will converge in the end.
-For now, as we transition your content you'll have both until you get enough feature parity and then you'll shutdown the old portal.
+  * Will converge in the end and DevStudio will host all of Fiserv/FirstData documentation in the future.
+Once you are happy with the level and quality of documentation on Developer Studio compared to your old docs portal, you should request for the previous to shutdown to save cost.

-### How can Tenants decide which business type they should choose?
-Does Devportal allow a Product to reside on multiple business types?
+### How can Tenants decide which capability/business type they should choose?
+Does Devportal allow a Product to reside on multiple types?
   * Yes, you may select as many business types as you feel like your product reaches.
 These tags will help businesses and customers apply as filters when searching for a solution to fit their needs.

 ### How can Tenants integrate their Products with Developer Studio?
-  * Have a GitHub account with your Fiserv email. (https://github.com/Fiserv)
+  * Have a GitHub account associated with your Fiserv email or create one. (https://github.com/Fiserv)
   * To request an onboarding you can fill out the [Onboarding form](https://github.com/Fiserv/Support/issues/new?assignees=russnicoletti%2Cminh-pham1&labels=Onboard+New+Tenant&projects=&template=onboard_new_tenant.yml&title=Onboard+a+new+tenant) - and provide all the information/requirements  to on board your product.
 On-boarding Form
   * Please go through our Tenant document https://fiserv.gitbook.io/tenant-docs/ which will provide all the info you need to get going to onboard into the Developer Studio.